vtexdocs/dev-portal-content/docs/guides/VTEX inStore/enable-fulfillment-on-instore.md

 ### Step 6 - Install the carrier apps [optional]

->ℹ️ This is a mandatory step only if you want to enable the Ship from Store strategy with an integrated carrier.
+> ℹ️️ This is a mandatory step only if you want to enable the Ship from Store strategy with an integrated carrier.

 In both the main account (marketplace) and franchise account (seller), you must install the carrier apps via CLI, using the following commands.